cncf/memorials/cody-crudgington.md

 Cody is a warm and friendly person.
 When I think about his contribution to the community, I want to say thank you to him.

 I will continue to work hard to contribute to the community.

+## Sarah Corleissen

+I got to know Cody through SIG Docs.
+He was such a warm, caring soul.
+He made a point to build up the people around him, and he made the Kubernetes community better for his presence.
+I remember meeting him in San Diego and seeing how his big, friendly grin was even more genuine in person.
+He made the world better.
+I miss him so much.